I was so tired every day. Just done. Unless I had a nap, there was nothing else to give that day. Was this how life was going to be?

 it grew. fast.

 I jumped into the training and had my first group of clients within the first few weeks.
-After about 8 months my husband came to me asked asked
+After about 8 months my husband came to me and asked

 "do you know you are making more than I am?"